-Or, purchase noise-cancelling headphones for your roommates, kids, pets and possibly your neighbors.
+Or, purchase noise-canceling headphones for your roommates, kids, pets, and possibly your neighbors.

 But hey, there are people who need a great deal of vibration and stimulation in order to achieve orgasm and if that’s the case for you, then this powerful, monstrosity is your dream sex toy!

 However, in my opinion, my body loves whisper-soft, targeted stimulation and a quiet motor – as not to wake my dog and find her wide-eyed, head cocked to the side when I’m posting big-o.
 So, the Magic Wand, for me, is no bueno!